 Gareth stopped walking.
 “Roman?”

-Eftychia, who’d started this whole thing, tried to change the subject.
+Eftychia, who’d started this whole thing, sighed and tried to change the subject.
 “I have my third question, Captain, if you don’t mind.”

 Leandros inclined his head for her to continue.